Raedin24/School/L400/DCIT 405/Chapter 2.md

 	- *Nonrandom sampling*
 - Using a *holdout set* to validate performance can guard against selection bias.
-- Use *target shuffling*, which is a permutation test, to test the validity of predictive associations that a model suggests
+- Use *target shuffling*, which is a permutation test, to test the validity of predictive associations that a model suggests **Regression to the mean** - A phenomenon in successive measurements of a given variable where extreme observations ten